 When two players have the same pair or pairs, the other cards decide; for instance, a pair of kings, ace, soldier, and lakat.
 'Bluffing' is a feature of the game and is called tûp zadan, literally 'fire off a gun'.
 A bluff is tûp.

-The following table shows how the earliest form of Poker compares with Schindler's game and the two most relevant contemporaneous French vying games:
+The following table shows how the earliest form of Poker compares with Schindler's game and the two most relevant contemporaneous French vying games.
+[On a hand-held device this table needs to be viewed horizontally.]:

 Bouillotte Poque As-nas Poker I Brag Poker II players 4 (3, 5, 6) 4 (3, 5, 6) 4 4 3-6 3-6 cards 20 (28) 32 (36) 20 20 52 52 deal 3 5 5 5 3 5 turn-up yes yes no no no no draw no no no yes yes yes hands fours